 Overview

-Much like the Panasonic AF100, the Sony FS5 has all of the features you would want in a professional camcorder-style camera – XLR inputs, built-in ND filters, scopes, focus peaking, long battery life, and dual SD card slots.
+The Sony FS5 has all of the features you would want in a professional camcorder-style camera – XLR inputs, built-in ND filters, scopes, focus peaking, long battery life, and dual SD card slots.
 However, the FS5 also has newer features such as 4K recording and slow motion options, creating a very complete package.
 While it isn’t a small camera, the FS5 is still comfortable to shoot with handheld, making it well suited for a variety of situations.
 The camera can be paired with a versatile 18-105mm Sony zoom lens, or a Nikon mount prime lens using an adapter.
 The long list of features and options on the FS5 mean that it takes longer to learn how to use than some other cameras, but it’s a powerful cinematic tool.

 Suggested Accessories